 Useful Tips for the Enema Process

-1. Ensure that all air is out of the enema hose when filling it with your solution.
+1. Ensure that all air is out of the enema hose when filling it with your solution, and make sure that the tubing clamp is closed so none of the solution leaks.

 2. Use Super Salve for lubrication of the enema nozzle.